 Clover has Philadelphia covered

-Clover Health Flu Shot Monitor Finds Only 47% of Philadelphia Seniors Have Gotten Immunized This Season
+January Clover Health Flu Shot Monitor Finds Only 69% of Philadelphia Seniors Have Been Immunized This Season

 The Clover Health Flu Shot Monitor also found that:

-Philadelphia residents can also access free or inexpensive influenza vaccines in a number of locations, including Community Flu Clinics and Health Centers.
-A complete list of Philadelphia flu shot locations and pricing details are available via the national HealthMap Vaccine Finder at vaccinefinder.org.
+A complete list of Philadelphia flu shot locations and pricing details is available via the national HealthMap Vaccine Finder at vaccinefinder.org.

-The Clover Health Flu Shot Monitor was conducted by Wakefield Research of 300 adults ages 60 and older in Philadelphia and 300 adults ages 60 and older in New Jersey.
-The national survey was of 1,000 adults 60+ throughout the U.S. The surveys were administered from October 10, 2018, through October 25, 2018.
+The January Clover Health Flu Shot Monitor was conducted by Wakefield Research of 300 adults 60+ in Philadelphia and 300 adults age 60 and older in New Jersey.
+The national survey was of 1,000 adults 60+ throughout the U.S. The surveys were administered through January 9, 2019.